Bonfida/bonfida-dev-guide/src/01_Getting_started.md

 |   |
 │   └── state.rs                     # Contains general utilities related to state
 |                                      accounts.
 Includes the main registry of account
-|                                      types for this program : the Tag enum
+|                                      types for this program: the Tag enum
 |
 └── tests                            # Contains integration tests
     |